cockpit-project/cockpit/doc/protocol.md

  * "host": The host being communicated with.
  * "problem": A problem occurred during init.
  * "csrf-token": The web service will send a csrf-token for external channels.
+ * "os-release": The bridge sends fields from /etc/os-release which identify the system.

 If a problem occurs that requires shutdown of a transport, then the "problem" field can be set to indicate why the shutdown will be shortly occurring.